instead-hub/instead/doc/stead3_en.md

 player can interact with objects of the inventory and to act the objects of the inventory on other objects in the scene or inventory.

-> It should be noted that the "inventory" is conditional.
+> It should be noted that the "inventory" is a conventionalism.
 For example,
 > equipment can be such objects as "open", "inspect", "use", etc.

-Deystviyami of the player can be:
+_Actions_ of the player can be:

 - inspection of the scene;
 - the effect on the object scene;